 29. Toilet paper tube bunny.
 Kids love making holiday crafts, so you know that they’ll love making these Easter bunnies out of toilet paper tubes.

 30. Tree branch Easter bunny.
 Turn a fallen branch into this adorably rustic Easter bunny.
 I love that you can make any size you like, all based just on the size of the branch.

 31. Natural Easter egg dyes.
 If you don’t use artificial food dyes, there’s no need to buy them just to decorate Easter eggs.
 There are so many beautiful, natural options!

 32. “Bunny Crossing” sign.
 This particular project upcycles fence pickets, but you could also reclaim pallet boards–either option is free and eco-friendly.

-47. bunny ear hoodie.
+47. Bunny ear hoodie.
 This project doesn’t take a ton of sewing skills, but it LOOKS like it does.
-All you have to do is cut the ears off of a stuffed bunny and stitch them to your hoodie’s hood, and boom– you’re a bunny!
+All you have to do is cut the ears off of a stuffed bunny and stitch them to your hoodie’s hood, and boom– you are a bunny!

 48. Crochet Easter bunny garland.
 I love the look of this Easter bunny garland, but you can also crochet the bunnies as singles.

 49. Eco-friendly Easter grass.
 Plastic Easter grass is the WORST.
 Don’t submit to it, especially not when there are so many eco-friendly options that are even more beautiful.